NATIONAL PET ALLIANCE

 which pool of cats are being impounded by animal control shelters.

-and national symposiums convened for the purposes of working on various aspects of animal control, public health
+national symposiums convened for the purposes of working on various aspects of animal control, public health and

-and safety, and animal welfare issues.
+safety, and animal welfare issues.

 legislators who are confronted with the complexities of animal issues in our society today.